Santiago Hernández: 2010

-He participated in his first Grand Prix race at the age of 18, at the 2010 Aragon Grand Prix.
+Hernández participated in his first Grand Prix race at the age of 18, at the 2010 Aragon Grand Prix.
 Riding for Matteoni C.P.
 Racing as a replacement for Lukas Pesek, on a Moriwaki MD600 in the Moto2 class, he finished 23rd out of 28 riders, 45 seconds behind winner Andrea Iannone.
 He was the fourth out of five Moriwaki mounted riders who finished the race.
 He was then replaced for the next race by Ferruccio Lamborghini.